sgorgun/streams-2/README.md

 # Task Description

-- Ad implementations to static methods
+- Add implementations to static methods
     - ByByteCopy
     - InMemoryByByteCopy
     - ByBlockCopy
     - InMemoryByBlockCopy
     - BufferedCopy
     - ByLineCopy
-  class [StreamsExtension](https://gitlab.com/AnzhelikaKravchuk/streams/-/blob/master/Streams/StreamsExtension.cs).
+of the class [StreamsExtension](https://gitlab.com/AnzhelikaKravchuk/streams/-/blob/master/Streams/StreamsExtension.cs).
 See TODO comments there.
 - Build a solution in Visual Studio.
 Make sure there are no compiler errors and warnings, fix these issues and rebuild the solution.
 - Run all unit tests with Visual Studio and make sure there are no failed unit tests.
 Fix your code to make all tests GREEN.
 - Review all your changes in the codebase before staging the changes and creating a commit.